Paul Di'Anno: Other interests

-Di'Anno has been married five times and has six children.
+Illness and death

 A crowdfunder was launched in January 2021 to help raise money for the singer's knee surgery, following several years of poor health.
 In September 2021, it was reported that Di'Anno was still waiting for the surgery, and a photo surfaced of the singer showing his badly swollen leg.
 In October 2021, the crowdfunding had reached its target to which Di'Anno heartily thanked everyone for their support.
-As of November 2021, Di'Anno has relocated to Croatia to undergo treatment and surgery for his knee.
+In November 2021, Di'Anno relocated to Croatia to undergo treatment and surgery for his knee.
+Following the successful surgery, Di'Anno confirmed reports that Iron Maiden helped pay for the final part of his treatment in Croatia.

+Di'Anno died at his Salisbury home, on 21 October 2024, at the age of 66.
+Record label Conquest Music confirmed his death the same day, and stated that Di'Anno died after "being troubled by severe health issues in recent years that restricted him to performing in a wheelchair".
+His sisters Cheryl and Michelle confirmed he died of an aortic dissection, stating: 'Basically he had a tear in the sac around the heart and blood has filled inside it from the main aorta artery and that has caused the heart to stop.'
+He was buried at the Manor Park Cemetery and Crematorium.

+Legacy and tributes

+A tribute show was held in Di'Anno's honor on November 7, 2024 at Underworld Camden, featuring performances by Electric Gypsy, Gypsy’s Kiss, and Hi-On Maiden (all of whom were slated to support Di'Anno on a planned tour that was cancelled due to his death).